-The online course space is still growing in 2022, and is projected to hit $1 trillion by 2030.
+The online course space is still growing, and is projected to hit $1 trillion by 2030.
 It’s a huge and growing market, and more and more creators are joining the online course revolution everyday.

 Unfortunately, some will not succeed.